Asian-American Civic Association

 Services:

-The Asian American Civic Association provides limited english-speaking and economically disadvantaged people with education, occupational training, and social services enabling them to realize lasting economic self-sufficiency.
+The Asian-American Civic Association provides non-English speaking individuals and those who are economically disadvantaged with education, occupational training, and social services enabling them to realize lasting economic self-sufficiency.

 AACA provides a range of services, including English classes, social services, job training, college preparation and a post-graduate retention program.